dougbean/StarboxNet8CoreApiEF/README.md

 I used database first rather than model first approach to Entity Framework.

-This is the command I used to generate the DbContext class and the model classes.
+This is the command I used to generate the DbContext class and the model classes. <br>
 PM> Scaffold-DbContext "Server=YOURSERVER;Database=StarboxDB;Trusted_Connection=True;TrustServerCertificate=True;" Microsoft.EntityFrameworkCore.SqlServer -f

 The repository pattern is straightfoward and the service layer is for business logic.